Polymer/old-docs-site/app/2.0/docs/about_20.md

     using standard JavaScript (class expression mixins) instead of `Polymer` behaviors.
 (The `Polymer` factory method is still supported using a compatibility layer.)

-**Unreleased preview code.** Currently, Polymer 2.0 is available as a branch of the Polymer library repo on GitHub. **This is an active development branch, and should not be used in production.** By all means, use the `2.0-preview` branch to experiment, to provide feedback, and to familiarize yourself with the latest versions of the custom elements and shadow DOM specifications.
-Just don't build production code on it quite yet.
-Please.
-{.alert .alert-warning}

 Some tests currently fail on non-Chrome browsers; these will be addressed soon, but in the short term Chrome Canary is your best bet.